Workspaces

 The JSON file is exported and downloaded.

-This procedure describes how to import a Workspace from a JSON file, which enables you to import folder and job definitions into your current environment.
+This procedure describes how to import a workspace from a JSON file, which enables you to import folder and job definitions into your current environment.

 Begin